Education 2.0: How Does Tech Fit Into the Classroom?

 Pat Quinn (Democrat) was sworn in as the 41st Governor of Illinois on Jan.
 29, 2009.
 He won election to a full term on Nov.
 2, 2010.

 Governor Quinn has focused on restoring integrity to state government and, in his first official act, signed an executive order establishing the Illinois Reform Commission to examine ethics rules and practices in state government.
-He also led passage of fundamental legislation to return integrity to the state pension boards, ensure state agency compliance with...
+He also led passage of fundamental legislation to return integrity to the state...
 Read More →

 Remove this from your schedule?